The Blue Heeler is an Australian working breed. They were traditionally used for driving cattle along by nipping at their heels—hence the name.

 Australian Cattle Dogs are generally not a very cheap breed, though prices can range from as low as $250 to $2000 in some cases.

 Even though prices vary hugely, a high price does not necessarily equal the best choice of puppy.

 It is also important to remember that if your Australian Cattle Dog does develop any diseases, like those mentioned earlier, you will have to cover the cost of treatment.

-Is a Blue Heeler right for me?
+Is a Blue Heeler Right for Me?

 You need to make sure you’re prepared to give your dog the attention it will need.

-It is also important you have the time to dedicate to your dog’s training.
+Make sure you have the time to dedicate to your dog’s training.

 Blue Heelers do best when they have a job to do, whether that job is herding cattle, fetching frisbees, keeping you company on your morning run, or competing in agility contests.